dockstore/dockstore/_docs/getting-started-with-docker.md

 ```
 The user `ubuntu` is created and switched to in order to make file ownership easier and the default command for this Docker image is set to `/bin/bash` which is a typical default.

-An important thing to note, this `Dockerfile` just really scratches the surface.
+An important thing to note is that this `Dockerfile` only scratches the surface.
 Take a look at [Best practices for writing Dockerfiles](https://docs.docker.com/engine/userguide/eng-image/dockerfile_best-practices/) for a really terrific in-depth look at writing Dockerfiles.

 Read more on the development process at [https://docs.docker.com](https://docs.docker.com/).
 For information on building your Docker image on Quay.io we recommend their [tutorial](https://quay.io/tutorial/).

 ### Building Docker Images

-Now that you've created the `Dockerfile` the next step is to build the image.
+Now that you've created the `Dockerfile`, the next step is to build the image.
 The docker command line is used for this:

 ```